juanfernandezgracia/leadership_package/README.md

 ```
 which will store the leadership network in the variable `g`.

+Let's go through the arguments!

+* `times` : dictionary of lists.
+The dictionary contains for each element their times of events in a list (see [Basic data](#basic-data)).

+* `scheme` : string.
+Tells which reshuffling scheme to use.

+    *  `'global'` for a global reshuffling scheme.
+All individuals are taken together for doing the reshuffling of times.

+    * `'local'` for a local reshuffling scheme.
+The individuals are taken by pairs to do the reshuffling.

+* `pmax` : float (optional).
+Initializes to 1.0.
+It is the maximum p-value allowed for each edge.

+* `Nruns` : integer (optional).
+Number of reshufflings used for getting the p-value.

+* `min_int` : integer (optional).
+Minimum number of interactions (waiting times).

+* `tfloat` : boolean variable.
+If True the times are taken as floats, if False event times are datetime type.

+* `rand` : string.
+Type of time reshuffling to be done.

+    * `'t'` reshuffles the event times among all the individuals.

+    * `'iet'` reshuffles the interevents for each individual.

+<span style="color:red">**Although it is coded, it makes no sense to make a local reshuffling of interevent times.
+Have it in mind!**</span>

 #### Properties of the network

 ### Generating fake data